Pushparaj13811/webscrapper/README.md

 # Web Scraper

-A robust and flexible web scraping tool built with Python and Selenium that handles multiple URLs, manages data storage, and includes features like random user agent rotation and error handling.
+A robust and flexible web scraping tool built with Python and Selenium that handles multiple URLs, manages data storage, and includes features like random user agent rotation and error handling. some

 ## Features